guardian/service-catalogue/packages/cloudbuster/README.md

 ### How do I run it?

-- Retrieve the `serviceCatalogueDevelopment` developer policy from Janus
+- Retrieve the `Run Service Catalogue workloads locally` developer policy from Janus
 - Run: `npm run start -w dev-environment; ` to set up a local CloudQuery DB
 - Run: `npm run start -w cloudbuster`